JoachimGoedhart/Quantify-Intensity-from-Timelapse/README.md

 #### Open the image sequence
 * If the images are individually saved (as in the example data) use: _File > Import > Image Sequence..._
-* If the images are saved as a single file, use the right file import option
+* If the images are saved as a single file, use the appropriate file import option

 #### Define and subtract background
 * Use an ROI to define an area with background fluorescence in the image